netskopeoss/K8S-OpenShift-CloudExchange/README.md

 ## Deploying the Netskope CE Helm Chart
 > **FYI:** A `Release` is an instance of a chart running in a Kubernetes cluster.
 One chart can often be installed many times into the same cluster.
 And each time it is installed, a new release is created.
 The release name should contain lower-letters, numbers, and hyphens only.

-To install MongoDB kubernetes operator:
+To install MongoDB community operator:
 ```
 helm repo add mongodb https://mongodb.github.io/helm-charts
 helm install community-operator mongodb/community-operator -n <namespace-name>